FAQs for graduate students

 Can I receive federal grants?

 The Federal TEACH Grant may be available to some Master of Arts in Teaching students at the Lewis & Clark Graduate School of Education and Counseling.
-The federal TEACH Grant can provide up to $4000 per award to students who are willing to sign a written commitment to teach full-time in a high-need field at a low-income school.
-The Federal Pell Grant is not available to students pursuing graduate degrees and is only available at the undergraduate level.
+The Federal TEACH Grant can provide up to $4000 per award to students who are willing to sign a written commitment to teach full-time in a high-need field at, a low-income school.
+The Federal PELL Grant is not available to students pursuing graduate level degrees.

 Can I receive a scholarship from the school?